jcannava/ansible-lxc-rpc/README.rst

   * neutron-linuxbridge-agent

-Infra:
+Infrastructure:
   * haproxy
   * galara
   * rabbitmq
-  * Deploy-Containers
-  * Destroy-Containers
-  * Clone-Container
-  * Archive-Container
+  * logstash
-  * Archive-all-containers
+  * elastic-search
-  * Deploy-archived-container
+  * kibana

 Assumptions
 -----------

-This repo assumes that you have setup the host server that will be running the Openstack Infrastructure with three bridged network devices named: ``br-mgmt``, ``br-vmnet``, ``br-ext``.
-Through these bridges will be used throughout the Openstack infrastructure.
+This repo assumes that you have setup the host server that will be running the OpenStack infrastructure with three bridged network devices named: ``br-mgmt``, ``br-vxlan``, ``br-vlan``.
+Through these bridges will be used throughout the OpenStack infrastructure.

 The repo also relies on configuration files found in the `/etc` directory of this repo.
-If you are running ansible from an "Un-privileged" host, you can place the contents of the /etc/ directory in your home folder; this would be in a directory similar to `/home/kevin/rpc_deploy/`.
+If you are running Ansible from an "Un-privileged" host, you can place the contents of the /etc/ directory in your home folder; this would be in a directory similar to `/home/<myusername>/rpc_deploy/`.
 Once you have the file in place, you will have to input the details of your environment in the `rpc_user_config.yml` file; please see the file for how this should look.
 After you have a bridged network and the files/directory in place, continue on to _`Base Usage`.